 Picking up an Item While Mounted combat pathfinder –

-If you want to pick up an item while mounted combat pathfinder, You can but it is not easily pickup or to grab something off the ground when you are sitting at the top.
+If you want to pick up an item while mounted combat, You can but it is not easy pickup or to grab something off the ground when you are sitting at the top.

 In order to do so, you have to succeed on a DC 15 Handle Animal check to swing down and grab an item off the ground without dismounting.